Railslide/railslide-blog/content/pyvenv-virtualenvwrapper.md

     :::bash
     $ mkvirtualenv -p /path/to/python/intepreter my_venv

-no longer works.
-So, no way to get a Python 2.7 virtualenv out of it.
+no longer works, which means no way to get a Python 2.7 virtualenv out of it.

-Other than those things, all the rest work as expected.
+All the rest work as expected.

 Summing up
 ----------